omiralles03/FSO_Practica2/README.md

-# Tron ASCII Racer: Multiprocess “Tron” in C
+# Tron ASCII in C

 > A lightweight terminal-based “Tron” clone implemented in C to explore multi-process programming, shared memory, semaphores, and inter-process synchronization—all within a Unix `curses` interface.